Current as of April 19, 2021

 Tap installation and community resources

 - Explore home-schooling resources on your installation.
-These can include school liaison officers, Department of Defense Education Activity school activities, and programs for children, youth and teens.
+These can include installation school liaisons, Department of Defense Education Activity school activities, and programs for children, youth and teens.

 - Reach out to Military OneSource education consultants.
 They can assist you with questions about your child’s education.
 These one-on-one sessions are free and confidential and can provide you with referrals to resources in your area.
 Call 800-342-9647 at any time to schedule an appointment.
 OCONUS/International?
-Click here for calling options.
+Use these calling options.

 - Turn to the Morale, Welfare and Recreation Digital Library.
 This is your source for free online resources for children, teens and adults — including eBooks and audiobooks on virtually every topic.
 Use the library to help your children learn and stay engaged and entertained.